Strawberry Lemon Mini Yogurt Cakes: Lemony cake studded with fresh strawberries topped with homemade whipped cream. Light and delicious!

-As I skimmed the recipe I happened to notice that the recipe required NO mixer, NO butter and NO CALORIES… ha! just kidding on the calorie part, but it does call for Greek yogurt and I just love me some of THAT!
+As I skimmed the recipe I happened to notice that the recipe required NO mixer, NO butter and NO CALORIES… ha! just kidding on the calorie part, but it does call for Greek yogurt and I just love that!

 Well today’s weather has been weird, for lack of a better descriptive word.
 It would go from sunny to dark and cloudy in the matter of moments which made it difficult to shoot this post.
 But a little cloudy sky never stopped me before and neither did a yummy cake… wait yes it has.
 Stopped me from exercising!

-Star by whisking the flour, baking powder and salt.
-Scoot it off to the side for a sec and get goin’ on the wet ingredients.
+Star by whisking 1 and 1/2 cups of unbleached all-purpose flour, 2 teaspoons baking powder and 3/4 teaspoon kosher salt.
+Set off to the side for a moment.

-In a large bowl add in a cup of sugar along with the zest of a lemon, which should be about a tablespoon.
+In a large bowl add in 1 cup of sugar along with the zest of 1 lemon, which is roughly 1 tablespoon.

 This is the fun part; with your fingers rub the sugar and the zest together until the sugar resembles wet sand.

-Add in two eggs and 3/4 of a cup of whole milk Greek yogurt.
+Add in 2 eggs and 3/4 of a cup of whole milk Greek yogurt.

-The original recipe calls for vegetable oil, but since I didn’t have any I substituted grapeseed oil instead.
+To that, pour in 1/2 cup grapeseed oil.
+The original recipe calls for vegetable oil, but since I never have any, I substituted grapeseed oil instead.

 Don’t be like me and almost forget the vanilla.
 Why does this always happen to me??

-Measure a half a teaspoon and add that in too.
+Measure and add in 1/2 teaspoon and add that in too.

 Then gently stir or fold them into the wet ingredients.